Human capital is the measure of the economic value that an employee provides, through their knowledge, skills, and abilities.

 5. Improve ROI

 Every company invests in human capital, whether it understands it or not.
-Your staffs’ salary, benefits, and perks are all an investment in human capital.
+Your staffs’ salary, benefits, and perks are all an investment in your firm’s human capital.

-Spending this money, but not paying a little more for employee development is like paying a significant amount of money for a commercial spot, but then refusing to spend money to make a good commercial.
+Spending this money, but not paying a little more for employee development is like paying a significant amount of money for a Super Bowl commercial spot, but then refusing to spend money to make a quality commercial.
+That would be an awful investment for your company.

 For example, the relationships forged through a mentorship program can lead to lines of communication between superiors and subordinates that never would have existed otherwise.

 Human capital development works to improve every facet of employee performance, including communication.
-This process can help your company to discover employees who may be lacking communication skills and assist them to remedy this situation.
+This process can help your company to discover employees who may be lacking communication skills and assist them in remedying this situation.

 7. Better Recruitment